 - Highchair available

 A lovingly-restored, traditional, stone-built fisherman's cottage in the historical Seatown area of the popular Moray Firth coastal town of Cullen, just a few minutes' walk from the quaint harbour and local amenities.
 Tastefully decorated and furnished throughout, this Cullen cottage provides comfortable accommodation, with a modern well-equipped kitchen and a light and airy sitting room.
 Perfect for couples and families alike, this Cullen cottage is ideally located to enjoy the town's fine selection of shopping and dining facilities, with seafood a local speciality.
 Nearby to this Cullen cottage are the Whisky and Castle Trails and historic Duff House, while numerous coastal villages lie dotted about the region, just waiting to be explored.
 A lovely Cullen cottage, and an ideal holiday location at any time of the year!

 Three bedrooms: 1 x double, 1 x twin, 1 x ground floor double.
 Ground floor bathroom with bath, shower over, basin and WC.
 First floor basin and WC.
 Fitted kitchen with dining area.
 Sitting room.

 Gas central heating.
-Range cooker with electric oven and gas hob, microwave, fridge/freezer, washing machine, dishwasher, TV with Freeview, DVD, stereo/CD/radio, books/games/DVDs.
+Range cooker with electric oven and gas hob, microwave, fridge/freezer, washing machine, dishwasher, TV with Freeview, DVD, stereo/CD/radio, selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair on request.
 Roadside parking.
 Sorry, no pets and no smoking.
 Shop and pub 2 mins walk.